charlotte-os/.github/profile/README.md

 Notable Third-Party Components:

-- Limine: A modern bootloader with the ability to load 64-bit UEFI operating systems like The Charlotte Project
+- Limine: A modern bootloader with the ability to load 64-bit UEFI operating systems like CharlotteOS

 Licensing: